 |Pinto beans, slow cooked with ham, onion, celery and jalapenos, served over rice with a side of collard greens and hoecakes.
 Now that is some good eatin'!|

 Deep South Pintos and RiceThough pinto beans may not really be a classic Southern recipe for this part of The Deep South, that doesn't make them any less popular as a southern dish.
-Yes, we are all about the red beans and rice down this way for sure, and instead of the classic pintos often made in other areas of the South, I made this version of pintos much like my own homemade red beans and rice, but with the addition of jalapenos in place of the usual sweet green bell pepper and a few other flavor boosters.
+Yes, we are all about the red beans and rice down this way for sure, and instead of the classic pintos often made in other areas of the South, I made this version of pintos much like my own homemade red beans and rice, but with the addition of a little Tex-Mex flavor by using jalapenos in place of the usual sweet green bell pepper and a few other flavor boosters.

 Of course, never one to leave things alone much, we southerners also love to garnish our pinto beans with a tablespoon or two of Chow Chow - a southern relish made of cabbage or sometimes green tomatoes, onion, peppers, often hot, in a vinegary sweet syrup.
 It's a perfect garnish for just about any bean, but especially endeared to pintos although pickled onions are a favorite too.